bafnasb/bafnasb.github.io/index.md

-# SHREYANSH JAIN

-I am a final year undergraduate student,pursuing **Bachelor's of Engineering** at **Bhilai Institute of Technology**,Bhilai House,Durg  (C.G.),I am currently seeking a position as a Software Engineer to execute my skills,abilities and experiences gained through relevant education and projects to contribute to the growth of the company.
+Hey there,I am a final year undergraduate student,pursuing **Bachelor's of Engineering** at **Bhilai Institute of Technology**,Bhilai House,Durg  (C.G.),I am currently seeking a position as a Software Engineer to execute my skills,abilities and experiences gained through relevant education and projects to contribute to the growth of the company.

-### PERSONAL DETAILS
+## PERSONAL DETAILS

 - Father’s Name : Mr. Sanjay Bafna
 - Address : Ganjpara,Durg (C.G.)